SM gauge fields localized on non-Abelian vortices in 6 dimensions: Introduction

-Breaking pattern of the $SU(5)$ gauge symmetry depends on positions of vortices.
-Namely, dynamics of the non-Abelian vortices determines to which subgroup $SU(5)$ spontaneously breaks down.
+The gauge symmetry $G=SU(5)$ is partially broken when the topological vortices are present.
+Interestingly, the breaking pattern of the $SU(5)$ gauge symmetry depends on positions of vortices.
+Namely, dynamics of the non-Abelian vortices determines which subgroup of $SU(5)$ remains unbroken.
 We are primarily interested in the configuration where vortices in the three diagonal components, say $T_{1}, T_{2}, T_{3}$, of the matrix field $T$ are coincident at a point in the extra dimensional plane, whereas vortices in the remaining two diagonal components $T_{4}, T_{5}$ are coincident at another point.
 This provides a symmetry breaking pattern $SU(5) \to SU(3) \times SU(2) \times U(1)$.
 It is important to notice that the origin of the symmetry breaking resides only locally near the non-Abelian vortices.
 This is the reason why the SM gauge fields are localized around the vortices.
-We call this vortex solution as the $3-2$ splitting configuration. \item Confinement of non-Abelian global vortices
+We call this vortex solution as the $3-2$ splitting configuration.
+Note that the first criterion 1) of Ref.~\cite{Antoniadis:1998ig} mentioned above is naturally satisfied by the generation of the non-Abelian vortices. \item Confinement of non-Abelian global vortices